 • The Moon conjoins Jupiter and Uranus on September 22-23.

-• The Full Moon occurs on September 23, exactly on the Vernal Point of Earth's Precessional Holy Cross (with the Moon slightly past Jupiter and Uranus).
+• The Full Moon occurs on September 23, exactly on the Vernal Point of Earth's Precessional Cross (with the Moon slightly past Jupiter and Uranus).

 • Just after Full Moon, the Sun-Jupiter-Uranus alignment occurs, which creates the Jupiter-Uranus synod.